Usmaniac2003/AgoraVoiceAgent/DOCS/GUIDE.md

 ## Enhanced Microphone Button with Visualization

 Since we only have a single user and an AI in the channel we should also update our microphone button to include its own audio visualization.
 This gives the user visual feedback that their mic is capturing audio input.
-Let’s create a more sophisticated version of our `MicrophoneButton.tsx`:
+Let's create a more sophisticated version of our `MicrophoneButton.tsx`:

 ```typescript
 'use client';